StuartJO/FasterMatchingIndex/README.md

 ## Ok, how does this change as a factor of the size of the network and the number of edges being requested?

-To see how the speed of the codes changes under different node sizes and edge counts, we can exploit the fact the if you run a generative model for X edges, you will also have generated a network of 1 to X-1 edges as well, as each iteration is technically creating a new network (it is just building upon the previous iteration).
+To see how the speed of the codes changes under different node sizes and edge counts, we can exploit the fact the if you run a generative model for X edges, you will also have generated a network of 1 to X-1 edges as well, as each iteration is technically creating a new network using the seed of the previous iteration.
 If we record the time it takes to do each iteration we can see how the improvement varies:

 ![Line plots showing the speed of the old and new code implementations of the matching generative network model when making networks with 1 to 2500 edges for networks of size 100, 250, 500, 1000, and 2000.
 Absolute performance is shown in one plot, while the speed up factor for the new code is shown in the other](./images/MatchingDemo3.svg)